micheles/micheles.github.io/_posts/2014-08-17-large-logic-trees.md

 The time to compute the mean curves is now very small (less than 24 minutes); before a recent change it would have been over 2 days, involving a lot of heavy database queries.
-Nowadays all the curves are being kept in memory; that involves a double memory consumption in the post-processing phase.
+Nowadays the curves are being kept in memory; that involves an increase of the memory consumption in the saving phase and a peak in the post-processing phase.
 Actually, with the current implementation, at maximum the post-processing phase requires an additional amount of memory equal to the memory taken for the hazard curves of the largest